-Coconut Curry Ramen with Shrimp
+Coconut Shrimp Curry with Instant Ramen Noodles

 A splash of coconut milk and some curry powder elevate ordinary ramen soup into a memorable bowl of noodles.
 Add protein with cooked shrimp or cubed tofu and a pop of freshness with cilantro and lime juice.